typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 Try it in the dashboard.

 The name of the roles (in this case `location` and `located`) are user specified, I have assigned the label `location` to the container in the located-in relation and `located` for the thing which is contained.
-It is just then a matter of adding the role names followed by `:`.
+It is just a matter of adding the role names followed by `:`.

 ### Exercise
 What is the query that finds all the things that _contain_ the country "USA"?